In the latest release of TERMite, we now include a fuzzy matching feature to help identify incorrectly spelt concepts in text.

-TERMite, our high-performance text recognition engine is designed to identify key concepts in biomedical text regardless of the synonyms used.
-However, a drawback of this approach is that generally terms must be spelt correctly to be recognised.
+TERMite, our high-performance text recognition engine, is designed to identify key concepts in biomedical text regardless of the synonyms used.
+However, a drawback of this approach is that generally, terms must be spelt correctly to be recognized.

-In general, highly proof-read sites such as Medline or Clinicaltrials.gov will contain very few errors and this issue has negligible effect on recall.
-Other document types such as patents and many internal documents are not subject to such a high degree of proofing and one can note a larger proportion of such errors within their content.
+In general, highly proofread sites such as Medline or Clinicaltrials.gov will contain very few errors, and this issue has a negligible effect on recall.
+Other document types, such as patents and many internal documents, are not subject to such a high degree of proofing and one can note a larger proportion of such errors within their content.

 As a number of customers had expressed an interest in expanding TERMite’s capabilities in identifying matches to misspelt words, we have developed a new fuzzy matching feature in the latest release of TERMite.